Predicting Localized Primordial Star Formation with Deep Convolutional Neural Networks: Simulations and Data

 For PHX256-1, samples are separated into training and validation, which is randomly determined for each volume during initial data reduction while ensuring that volumes with the same star particle belong to the same split.
 This proof of concept uses 81,512 (9380 with stars) training samples with 6,439 (412 with stars) validation samples.
-There is a lower ratio of star-containing volumes in validation because we take care to remove volumes that also contain a star in the training dataset.
-In principle, it is possible (and happens within the PHX256 simulations) to form several \piii stars in close proximity within a short time period, i.e., a co-evolving \piii cluster.
-If a star particle is assigned to training, but its neighbor is assigned to validation, we could see neighboring volumes and star-forming regions in the training and validation data.
-To guarantee a pristine test dataset, we perform data reduction as above on PHX256-2, generating 27,232 (3,782 with stars) samples for the testing dataset.
+There is a lower ratio of star containing volumes in validation because we take care to remove volumes that also contain a star in the training dataset.
+To ensure a pristine test dataset, we perform data reduction as above on PHX256-2, generating 27,231 (3,782 with stars) samples exclusively for the testing dataset.

 In the final step of preparation, each sample is scaled by the standard deviation and mean of all training data, i.e., for density, $\rho_{scaled} = (\rho - \langle \rho\rangle) / \langle \sigma(\rho)\rangle$ for $\langle \rho\rangle$, the average voxel density in training and $\langle \sigma(\rho)\rangle$, the averaged standard deviation of voxel density in training data.